reusable-ui/reusable-ui-monorepo/states/active-state/README.md

 ### `useActiveState(props, options?)`

-Resolves the current active state for a fully controlled component.
+Resolves the current active/inactive state for a fully controlled component.

 This hook is intended for components that **consume** the resolved `active` state and **forward** it to a base component.